LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	- test(not_yet_ready) :-
 		...

+In this case, it's a good idea to use the `test/3` dialect with a `note/1` option that briefly explains why the test is being skipped.
+For example:

+	- test(xyz_reset, true, ['Feature xyz reset not yet implemented']) :- ...

 The number of skipped tests is reported together with the numbers of passed and failed tests.
 To skip a test depending on some condition, use the `test/3` dialect and the `condition/1` option.
 For example: